-Join Michael Murphy for an in-depth discussion in this video Saving table of contents settings as a TOC style, part of InDesign Styles in Depth.
+Join Michael Murphy for an in-depth discussion in this video Saving table of contents settings as a TOC style, part of InDesign: Styles.

 A TOC style preserves your Table of Contents settings, but one document can contain many TOC styles.
 This allows you to quickly try out alternative ways to format a Table of Contents and could be a useful tool when a client asks you to maybe see something a little different.
 I'm going to select my existing Table of Contents that I built in the last movie and I am going to go up to the Layout menu and choose Table of Contents, and in the Table of Contents dialog I want to change some of the formatting settings.